yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 ```

 Although XLM achieves better results than mBERT, it relies on bilingual parallel sentence pairs.
 However, it is difficult to obtain large-scale sentence pair data in many languages.
 In addition, bilingual parallel data is generally sentence-level, which makes it impossible to use a wider range of contextual information beyond sentences, thus causing a certain loss to the performance of the model.
-In order to solve this problem, Facebook has improved XLM and proposed the XLM-R (XLM-RoBERTa) model\cite{conneau2019unsupervised}.
+In order to solve this problem, Facebook has improved XLM and proposed the XLM-R (XLM-RoBERTa) model{cite:p}`conneau2019unsupervised`.
 As the name suggests, the model structure of XLM-R is consistent with RoBERTa, and the biggest difference from XLM is that the pre-training task of the translation language model is removed, so that it no longer relies on bilingual parallel corpora.
 In order to further improve the effect of the model on small languages, XLM-R also uses the larger CommonCrawl multilingual corpus.
 In order to improve the cross-lingual ability of the pretrained model, one can also manually perform code-switch to enrich the training data.

 To make XLM more sample efficient in the pretraining process, we can adopt ELECTRA style discriminator training in the multi-lingual setting.
-In XLM-E\cite{chi2021xlm},  two discriminative pre-training tasks, namely multilingual replaced token detection, and translation replaced token detection, are introduced.
-As shown in \autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:sec:ELECTRA}, the two tasks build input sequences by replacing tokens in multilingual sentences and translation pairs.
+In XLM-E{cite:p}`chi2021xlm`,  two discriminative pre-training tasks, namely multilingual replaced token detection, and translation replaced token detection, are introduced.
+As shown in {ref}`chapter_foundation_sec_bert_electra`, the two tasks build input sequences by replacing tokens in multilingual sentences and translation pairs.
 The multilingual replaced token detection task requires the model to distinguish real input tokens from corrupted monolingual sentences in different languages.
 Both the generator and the discriminator are shared across languages.
 The vocabulary is also shared for different languages.
-The task is the same as in monolingual ELECTRA pre-training [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:sec:ELECTRA}].
+The task is the same as in monolingual ELECTRA pre-training.

 In the Translation Replaced Token Detection task, we have parallel translated sentences as the input.
 The detection of replaced tokens is allowed to attend to surrounding words in the same language and words in the translated input.